dpopchev/linux-xresources/README.md

 # linux-xresources

-Configuration to distribute for `xresources`.
+Configuration to distribute for `Xresources`.

 ## Quickstart